thegetty/ancientlamps/README.md

   Sezer 1995, no. 14; Bussière 2000, p.
 239, no. P1, pl.
 1; Sussmann 2007, nos.
   1240, 1462.
 date: Seventh century B.C. to Hellenistic

+# Some objects also seem to have a discussion field as well, which looks to be
+# a short annotated bibliography or notes section rather than an extended essay.
+# Is this true in all cases?
 ```

 #### Questions